FIRST ON CNN: Royals had dinner together at Buckingham Palace - KTVZ

 The Royal family had dinner together at Buckingham Palace on Tuesday after receiving the Queen’s coffin, a source exclusively told CNN.

 The Queen’s coffin was received at Buckingham Palace by the King, the Queen Consort and the children and grandchildren of the Queen, including Prince William and Harry and their spouses.
-Lady Sarah Chatto and Earl Snowdon were also present.
+Lady Sarah Chatto and Earl Snowdon, the children of Princess Margaret, the Queen’s late sister, were also present.

 Princess Anne accompanied the Queen on her final flight.
 The deceased monarch’s only daughter, Anne was also the only one of the Queen’s four children to accompany her coffin from Balmoral Castle to Edinburgh on Monday.